 It is necessary to adopt a holistic approach considering mobile broadband network rollout, as well as requirements for platforms and applications to be delivered to the benefit of the end user.
 These platforms and applications referred to as "use cases" imposes different requirements on future networks in respect of quality of services, spectrum utilisations, coverage, varying levels of energy consumption, latency requirements for stable connects amongst other factors.

-The Authority was subsequently directed by Cabinet (Decision $10^{th}/27.02.20/006$) to develop a 5G (IMT-2020) strategy for consideration prior to implementation of the technology in the Republic of Namibia infrastructure as set out by the United Nations, but is also an essential enabler for achieving all other SDGs as shown hereunder:
+The Authority was subsequently directed by Cabinet (Decision $10^{th}/27.02.20/006$) to develop a 5G (IMT-2020) strategy for consideration prior to implementation of the technology in the Republic of Namibia

 2. POTENTIAL SOCIO-ECONOMIC IMPACT